clemencegoh/SideProjects/README.md

 - [ ] Learning App - Sends an article or piece of news every day on topic of choice (web-scraping)
 - [ ] Music Suggestion - Analyze preferred music based on history and suggest new songs (Machine Learning, data capture)
 - [ ] Expense Tracker and Reporter - Reports on Expense weekly with reports and recommendations (Native Mobile App)
+- [ ] Travelling salesman problem with increased complexity: x number of trucks, y number of houses, z number of airports, each airport limited number of uses.
+Find fastest way of covering all houses from origin location.
+Each airport is able to almost instantaneously transport truck across to any other airport.